Male grooming: Hair styling

 Barber shops are also one of the places that can assist modern grooming men.
 Barbers are licensed professionals who are trained to cut, shave, and style head hair and beards.
 Male grooming products—including pomades, shave products, powder, beard oil, and shampoo and conditioners—can be purchased at barbershop.

 Interest in eyebrow trimming and eyebrow makeup has also increased, and sales of eyebrow beauty tools have increased in the last few years.

 Body grooming

 The grooming of male bodily hair has a long history in human culture for both cultural, aesthetic, sexual and practical purposes (see: History of male body grooming).

 From the ancient Egyptians and Greeks up until modern times, the trimming or removing of body hair has been particularly popular among athletes, for whom it can provide a slight competitive edge in activities such as wrestling, running, swimming, and more recently, cycling (see: Reasons for grooming).

 In recent decades, male bodily hair removal and trimming, as distinct from head hair grooming activities, has seen a revival for aesthetic and sexual purposes.

-In a 2017 study in the US, 50.5% of men surveyed reported engaging in pubic grooming.
 This rising prevalence has led to the coining of the term 'manscaping' as a specific neologism to describe the practice.
 The term is a portmanteau of the words 'man' and 'landscaping', and its first known use was in 2003.